trek region

 • Delhi to Manali Bus: 14 hours is hectic and takes more time.

-2. You can even take a flight to Bhuntar Airport but I would not recommend it because of the high prices of the flight and very high chances of cancellations.
-In case you do reach Bhuntar by flight, Manali is just a couple of hours away and you can easily get a bus or a private taxi till there.
+2. You can take a flight to Bhuntar Airport (but we would not recommend it because of the high prices of the flight and very high chances of cancellations), Manali is just a couple of hours away and you can easily get a bus or a private taxi till there.
 If you do plan to come via Bhuntar, make sure to reach at least a day before the trek starts.

 Cost Terms